rspamd/rspamd.com/doc/modules/rbl.md

 ## Principles of operation

-In this section, we define how `SURBL` module performs its checks.
+In this section, we define how `RBL` module performs its checks.

 ### TLD composition